EmpoweredHouse/pydantic-ai-agent/docs/articles/01-pydantic-ai-introduction.md

 4. **Tool Functions**: We define tools for getting the customer's balance, recent transactions, and blocking their card.

-## Evaluating AI Agents
+## The Testing Challenge: Evaluating AI Agents

-One of the most challenging aspects of working with AI is ensuring consistent, reliable behavior.
+One of my biggest frustrations with other frameworks was testing.
+When your agent can produce different responses each time, how do you verify it's working correctly?

 Pydantic-AI's evaluation framework (pydantic_evals) helps address this challenge by providing tools to systematically test and evaluate your agents.
 The full documentation for the evaluation framework can be found at [https://ai.pydantic.dev/evals/](https://ai.pydantic.dev/evals/).

 ### Dependency Injection for Testing

-One of the most powerful features of Pydantic-AI for testing is its dependency injection system.
-This allows you to easily swap out production dependencies (like database connections or external APIs) with test mocks that return predictable values.
+The dependency injection system I mentioned earlier really shines when it comes to testing.
+It allows you to easily swap out production dependencies (like database connections or external APIs) with test mocks that return predictable values.

 Here's how we set up testing dependencies for our bank support agent: